 It is when people want to escape spontaneous conversations that organisations begin to embody the corrosive.
 In the corrosive, there is no overflow of the self in conversations that are structured at the spur of the moment.
 Instead, people want to conceal and protect themselves to ensure that they have not revealed themselves in ways which make them more vulnerable.
 The scent of fear inside organisations is not as much about the existence of corrosive forms of power and dysfunctional leadership.
 Rather, the scent of fear is the failure of the organisation to emerge as a collective, and the residual memory of individuals needing to look after their own interests.

-I invite you to engage with the Post Graduate Programme in Human Resource Management in this fascinating endeavour to discover organisational practice that stands at the thresholds of self, community, technology, spontaneity, solidarity and overflow.
+We invite you to engage with the Post Graduate Programme in Human Resource Management in this fascinating endeavour to discover organisational practice that stands at the thresholds of self, community, technology, spontaneity, solidarity and overflow.

 With the warmest regards,